eddrive/eye-in-hand-calibration-aurora/README.md

 - **X**: Unknown transformation from sensor to camera (what we want to find)
 - **B**: Relative motion of the camera (estimated via chessboard detection)

-The system automatically collects calibration samples, applies advanced filtering based on quality metrics, performs iterative refinement, and outputs the calibrated transformation with comprehensive error analysis.
+The system automatically collects calibration samples, applies advanced filtering based on quality metrics, and outputs the calibrated transformation with comprehensive error analysis.

 ## Features